sebnozzi/sliding-puzzle/README.md

 ### JavaFX Version

-You'll need Oracle's JDK 7 or later (as of 2013, OpenJDK will not work as it does not include JavaFX - yet?).
+For Windows / OSX you will need JDK 7 or later.

+For Linux you need to install openjdk-8 **and openjfx**.

 #### Running